fanghenshaometeor/ood-kpca-extension/README.md

 # Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selections and Approximations
-This is the official PyTorch implementation of the paper *Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selections and Approximations* ([arxiv](https://arxiv.org/abs/2505.15284)).
+This is the official PyTorch implementation of the paper: *Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selections and Approximations* ([arxiv](https://arxiv.org/abs/2505.15284)).

 This is an **extension study** of our previous work accepted by NeurIPS'24: *Kernel PCA for Out-of-Distribution Detection* ([conference](https://proceedings.neurips.cc/paper_files/paper/2024/hash/f2543511e5f4d4764857f9ad833a977d-Abstract-Conference.html), [arxiv](https://arxiv.org/abs/2402.02949), [code](https://github.com/fanghenshaometeor/ood-kernel-pca)).